- Microsoft Defender Antivirus, previously known as Windows Defender, is included with Windows 10 and Windows 11.

 Should You Disable Antimalware Service Executable

 Defender scans are a system maintenance operation that you can’t turn off, despite some incorrect advice you’ll find online.
-It won’t help if you disable its duties in Task Scheduler.
-It will only be permanently disabled if you replace it with another antivirus product.
+It won’t help if you disable its duties in Task Scheduler, and it will only be permanently disabled if you replace it with another antivirus product.

-There is, however, a way to utilize both your preferred antivirus product and Microsoft Defender.
+However, you can utilize your preferred antivirus product and Microsoft Defender.
 Expand “Microsoft Defender Antivirus settings” and enable “Periodic scanning” on the same screen.
 Suppose you’re already using an antivirus product.
 In that case, Defender will continue to do regular background scans, giving you a second opinion and maybe catching items that your primary antivirus program might not have noticed.

 Should You Worry About Antimalware Service Executable Process Being a Threat?

-The Antimalware Service Executable has not been imitated by any viruses that we have come across so far.
+The Antimalware Service Executable has not been imitated by any viruses we have encountered.
 Because Microsoft Defender is an antivirus, any malware that tries to do this should be stopped in its tracks.
 It’s typical for Microsoft Defender to be operating as long as you’re using Windows 10 and have Microsoft Defender turned on.